-Application Date Note Date Documentation Required October 15 1 , current year minus 1), to April 14 2 , current year October 15 1 , (current year minus 1) to April 14 2 , current year to Apri April 15 1 Current 30-May The following must be obtained: The most All Applications May 31-October 31 recent year's tax return OR a copy of IRS Form All Applications November 1 to April 14 (current year plus 1) 4868 (Application for Automatic Extension of Time to File U.S. Individual Income Tax Return) filed with the IRS.
+Application Date Note Date Documentation Required October 15 1 , current year minus 1), to April 14 2 , current year October 15 1 , (current year minus 1) to April 14 2 , current year The most recent year's tax return (as identified in the chart above) is required.
+The use of a Tax Extension is not permitted.
+April 15 1 Current 30-May The following must be obtained: The most recent year's tax return OR a copy of IRS For All Applications All Applications November 1 to April 14 (current year plus 1) 4868 (Application for Automatic Extension of Time to File U.S. Individual Income Tax Return) filed with the IRS.
 (Refer to the Processing & Analyzing the 4506-C section for requirements), IRS form 4506-C transcripts confirming "No Transcripts Available" for the applicable tax year AND returns for the previous two years.